Property Maintenance Grant for state school maintenance work

 Buildings qualifying for PMG funding

 Only Ministry-funded buildings and facilities qualify for PMG funding.
-For instance:

-• where the community owns property, the community group must pay for its maintenance, and the lease agreement should cover this arrangement (visit our Leasing or hiring school land and buildings to third parties page)
+• Where the community owns property, the community group must pay for its maintenance, and the lease agreement should cover this arrangement (visit our leasing or hiring school land and buildings to third parties page).

-• where you have paid for property with board funding, such as with money raised by fundraising, you must use board funding to pay for its maintenance.
+• Where you have paid for property with board funding, such as with money raised by fundraising, you must use board funding to pay for its maintenance.

 Property ownership is recorded in the Ministry's K2 system.

-Calculating funding for maintenance work
+Calculating funding

 We calculate your PMG based on: